 - Dana Lot: Located adjacent to the Dana Center. - Half-Hour Lots: All parking spaces in front of residence halls are designated for drop-off and pick-up of individuals and items and are restricted to a half-hour time limit.
-Only lined spaces may be utilized in front of residence halls. - East Lot: A Faculty/Staff Lot located along Rundlett Hill Road, opposite the rear of the Carr Center and Stoutenburgh. - N.H Institute of Politics. - West Lot: A Faculty/Staff Lot located behind the Coffee Shop/Pub. - Visitor Lot: Visitor Lot located beside Alumni Hall. - Chapel Arts Lot- Reserved Faculty/Staff lot located beside the Chapel Arts Center - All Faculty/Staff spaces on campus
+Only lined spaces may be utilized in front of residence halls. - Visitor Lot: The visitor Lot is located beside the Welcome Center and Alumni Hall. - Chapel Arts Lot- Reserved Faculty/Staff lot located beside the Chapel Arts Center - All Faculty/Staff spaces on campus